-Medical ‘wokeism’ doesn’t exist – but thoughtless words affect us all | James Moore
+Sorry, but no – medical ‘wokeism’ does not exist | James Moore

 For my sins, I also have type 1 diabetes.
 For the record, it is thought to be an autoimmune condition that knocks out your insulin-producing cells.
 It is not treatable by lifestyle changes.
 It requires daily insulin injections.
 A premium is placed on eating healthily and avoiding certain foods.

-Trouble is, one of the secondary symptoms T1s – and probably Type 2 diabetics, come to think of it – experience is a lifetime of being patronised and sometimes bullied by medical staff.
+Trouble is, one of the secondary symptoms that T1s – and probably Type 2 diabetics, come to think of it – experience is a lifetime of being patronised and sometimes bullied by medical staff.
 “There is an authoritarianism, for example, in talking about patients (not) being ‘allowed’ certain foods by their doctors,” the article states.

 Get a group of T1s together, and once the ice has broken, you will often find one or another of us quietly admitting to lying to their care teams to avoid being talked to like errant children in the 1950s.
 Then the floodgates open.
 You will hear stories of treatment that can get quite aggressive.
 And very unpleasant.
 So unpleasant that at the end you are often left thinking, “screw this and sod the lot of them, I’m off to McDonald’s for a calorie binge”.
 I’ve been there.
 I’ve told those stories.